New Corolla Wild Horse Foals of 2019

 The population of the Corolla Wild Horse herd should always be somewhere around 110 to 120 horses – enough to maintain the herd but prevent overcrowding.
 In 2018, ten horses were lost - some who were rehomed from the wild to the rescue farm and some who passed away, including beloved and well-known horse Roamer, who was considered ambassador for the herd and the face of Corolla Wild Horse Fund billboards.
 Every year, approximately 3-5 new foals are born to the herd but to make up for the deficit from 2018, the herd will likely see more foals this year.
 Although the season is still early, we already have two new foals as of April 10th with more on the way!
 In order to keep track of all the foals born in 2019, the Corolla Wild Horse Fund (CWHF) has determined that each new foal will receive a name that starts with the letter "R".
 Here are the new Corolla Wild Horse foals of 2019 (listed from newest to oldest):

 May 2, 2019: What a wonderful Spring surprise!
-Babies #4 and #5 were spotted on the beach yesterday during a tour in Corolla!
-Gender of these two incredible foals is still to be determind and there are no names as of yet.
-Here are a few shots of the new foals:
+Baby #4 was spotted on the beach yesterday during a tour in Corolla!
+Gender is still to be determind and no name yet.
+Here are a few shots of some of the new foals:

 This little fellow has a little white star-shaped marking on his head and can be seen running about the beach.

 Although he has been identified as a male, a name has not yet been officially designated.
 We will update as soon as we get more information!